 Although daily survivals in Sac3/Sac4 are used to calculate Sacramento River survival for Sacramento River runs (winter-run, spring-run, Sacramento fall-run, and late fall–run), the combined Sac3/Sac4 survival used to calculate Sacramento River survival would be slightly different than that used to calculate interior Delta survival because of the travel time required for smolts to reach the interior Delta via Geo/DCC.

+The origin of the term “Kimmerer regression” reflects previous analyses, e.g., Kimmerer (2002) and Kimmerer et al. (2009); the approach is technically a general linear model, as described later in this attachment.

+Modeling assumptions for the Proposed Project, Existing Conditions, and Alternative 2b are provided in Appendix H, “CalSim II and DSM2 Model Descriptions and Assumptions”.
+Note that the Refined Alternative 2b scenario is generally referred to as Alternative 2b in this attachment.

+DAYFLOW provides X2 estimates from water year 1997 onwards, so the DAYFLOW equation (X2(t) = 10.16 + 0.945*X2(t-1) – 1.487log(QOUT(t))) was used to provide X2 for earlier years, based on a starting unpublished estimate of X2 (Mueller-Solger 2012).